AlaskaAirlines/auro-button/.github/CONTRIBUTING.md

 ## Submitting pull requests

+No one other than repository managers have direct access to the repository.
+For all pull requests you must first fork the project to your own Github account.

 All new work that is to be considered for merging with the `MASTER` branch must start from a new feature branch of work.
 This feature branch should be in response to either a bug or a new business requirement.

 #### Feature branch naming